Control Parrot Feather

 Manual/Mechanical Control:

 If you are considering how to remove parrot feather, physically raking this plant and digging up the roots can be a somewhat effective method of control.
-However, physical control can be difficult.
-Parrot feather can re-grow from any roots or fragments remaining in the water.
+Because parrot feather can re-grow from any roots or fragments remaining in the water, caution should be taken to remove every single piece of the plant possible.

 Herbicide Control: